All church members covenant to participate in caring for one another in good times and bad.

 Caring for one another is a core spiritual practice for Unitarian Universalists.
-Pastoral care is the term we use for the ways we offer support and compassion to each other in community.
-We promote pastoral care to all ages knowing that it can be as simple as sending a card for a birthday or as challenging as helping someone who has suicidal thoughts.
+Congregational Care is the term we use for the ways members, staff, and the Minister offer support and compassion to each other in community.
+We promote congregational care to all ages, knowing that it can be as simple as sending a card for a birthday or as challenging as helping someone who has suicidal thoughts.

-Offering pastoral care means connecting any congregants with special joys or sorrows, young and old, with a minister, a professional counselor or a member of our Extended Ministry Team.
-The team offers
+Offering congregational care might mean connecting any congregants with special joys or sorrows with a minister, professional counselor or member of our Extended Ministry Team.
+This team offers:

-• recognition when appropriate to the congregation at large through Circle of Friends publications of these special needs
+- recognition when appropriate to the congregation at large through Circle of Friends publications of special needs or celebrations

-• meals delivered or transportation provided to those in need.
+- meals or transportation to those in need

 Opening Hearts